sebastian-nunez/high-school-stuff/Projects/React/React - The Complete Guide/Assignment 2/README.md

 ## Syntax Highlighting in the Editor

-To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
+To configure the syntax highlighting in your favorite input editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.

 ## Displaying Lint Output in the Editor